junxian428/HTB_Certified_Junior_Cybersecurity_Associate/20. Introduction to Threat Hunting & Hunting With Elastic/5. Hunting For Stuxbot/README.md

 The results are quite intriguing – two failed attempts for the administrator account, roughly around the time when the initial suspicious activity was detected.
 Subsequently, there were numerous successful logon attempts for "svc-sql1".
 It appears they attempted to crack the administrator's password but failed.
 However, two days later on the 28th, we observe successful attempts with svc-sql1.

 At this stage, we have amassed a significant amount of information to present and initiate a comprehensive incident response, in accordance with company policies.

+Navigate to http://[Target IP]:5601 and follow along as we hunt for Stuxbot.
+In the part where default.exe is under investigation, a VBS file is mentioned.
+Enter its full name as your answer, including the extension.

+XceGuhkzaTrOy.vbs

+- 1 Stuxbot uploaded and executed mimikatz.
+Provide the process arguments (what is after .\mimikatz.exe, ...) as your answer.

+lsadump::dcsync /domain:eagle.local /all /csv, exit

+- 1 Some PowerShell code has been loaded into memory that scans/tsargets network shares.
+Leverage the available PowerShell logs to identify from which popular hacking tool this code derives.
+Answer format (one word): P\_**_V_**

+PowerView